-A recent study looked at whether or not there was a significant increase in metabolic rate when going from a high-carbohydrate diet (48% carbohydrate) to a ketogenic diet (6% carbohydrate), with protein being the same (around 16-17%).
+A recent study looked at whether or not there was a significant increase in metabolic rate when going from a high-carbohydrate diet (48 percent carbohydrate) to a ketogenic diet (6 percent carbohydrate), with protein being the same (around 16-17 percent).

-With this dietary change, insulin went down while fatty acids and ketone bodies went up.
+With this dietary change, insulin went down while ketone bodies went up.
 Basal metabolism (energy expenditure) went up by about 100 kcal per day.

 Figuring out what this actually means is complicated.

-Researchers had to correct metabolism based on body weight, which as you’ve read, tends to drop when water is lost on low-carb diets.
+Researchers had to correct metabolism based on body weight, which tends to drop when water is lost on low-carb diets.